MoRayyan107/TaskManagerAPI/README.md

 - ✅ User Login + JWT Token
 - ✅ Create a task
 - ✅ Update a task (with task history tracking)
-- 📃 List all tasks (with pagination & sorting)
+- 📃 List all tasks (simple list, no pagination)
 - ✅ Mark a task as completed or incomplete
 - ❌ Delete a task
 - 📜 View task history logs by task ID